 St. Colman the Munster bard turned priest and Saint – 25th November

-Saint Colman was originally called Mac Lenine, and was to become the founder of a monastery and he is patron of the See of Cloyne.
-According to the Book of Leinster, Mac Lenine was a descendant of Mogh Nuadha, King of Munster.
-Colman was born around the early 500’s A.D.
+Saint Colman was originally a pagan called Mac Lenine, who was later to convert and become the founder of a monastery.
+Mac Lenine was of royal descent and he was born around the early 500’s A.D.

-Mac Lenine, was brought up as a heathen, adopted the profession of bard.
+Mac Lenine, was brought up as a heathen, and adopted the profession of bard.
 He became attached to the court of the King of Cashel, in Tipperary.
-Mac Lenine was employed as a bard with duties as a historian as well as a poet.
-His job was to record the deeds of the king, good and bad, to register the genealogies and privileges of noble families, together with the bounds and limits of their lands and territories.
-Mac Lenine was engaged in these activities for about the forty-eighth year of his life.
+Mac Lenine was musically employed with duties as a historian and poet.
+His job was to record the deeds of the king, good, bad or indifferent.
+He registered the genealogies and privileges of noble families, together with the bounds and limits of their lands and territories.
+Mac Lenine was engaged in such activities for about the forty-eighth year of his life.
+It was at the request of St. Ita, the Mary of Munster, that St. Brendan, went to meet Mac Lenine, and insist that he become a Christian ” God has called thee to salvation, and thou shalt be as an innocent dove in the sight of God.”
+The seeds of conversion were sown…

-In 570 A.D. a royal dispute for the throne of Cashel took place between Aodh-dubh and Aodh-caomh.
+Around 550 A.D. a royal dispute for the throne of Cashel took place between Aodh-dubh and Aodh-caomh.
 Saint Brendan of Clonfert and Mac Lenine intervened.
 A compromise was reached in which Aodh-caomh was acknowledged as king of Cashel and the first Christian king of that kingdom.
-As it happened around the same timeframe, a stolen relics of Saint Ailbe (live rock) of Emly of great value, was discovered by Mac Lenine, and at the behest of St. Brendan, he became a Christian and took the name of Colman of whom later became the saint and patron of the diocese of Cloyne.
+As it happened around the same timeframe, a stolen relics of Saint Ailbe (live rock) of Emly of great value, was discovered by the historian Mac Lenine.
+From that providential find, and at the behest of St. Brendan, he became a Christian and took the name of Colman.

 St. Brendan says that this Colman, son of Lenin, was distinguished amongst the saints by his life and learning.
 St. Colman was endowed with extraordinary poetic skill, being dubbed by his contemporaries as the “Royal Bard of Munster”.
 Several of his Irish poems are still extant, notably a metrical panegyric on St. Brendan.
 A historian type figure, Colgan, attributes to Colman a metrical life of St. Senan.